Health Information Act FAQ

 • Community care organisations and retail pharmacies.

-The HIB applies to:
+The HIA applies to:

 • Administrative Data: Includes patient demographics, contact details, and service usage information.